CK-Explorer/A-Simple-Open-Loop-Robotic-Motion--SCARA-robot--Library/README.md

 ## :warning: License

-This project is licensed under the MIT license - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Apache-2.0 license - see the [LICENSE.md](LICENSE.md) file for details.